 “Resilience is about how you rest, recover and recharge so you can to continue to face whatever life and work is going to throw at you”

 Resilience is about how you rest, recover and recharge so you can to continue to face whatever life and work is going to throw at you.
 At least that’s what the authors of this HBR article claim.
 The authors say that employees toughing it out, being strong and behaving like “a Marine slogging through the mud, a boxer going one more round, or a football player picking himself up off the turf for one more play” is no longer acceptable workplace behaviour.
 I agree!
 Working hard is OK, but working insane hours, to unreasonable deadlines or demands is not sustainable.
-The image of GI Jane, infamously played by Demi Moore, came to my mind when I read this.
-I agree that even special ops personnel need recovery time in order to keep performing at their peak and to be well.
+The image of GI Jane, played by Demi Moore, came to my mind when I read this.
+Even special ops personnel need recovery time in order to keep performing at their peak and to be well.
 In order to create highly effective, sustainable and enduring high levels of organisational performance, employees have to have down time.

 Seriously, there’s enough evidence out there to prove that the 24/7 wired, digital, busy person is in the fast lane to trouble.